Table of contents

-Efficiently managing AWS Lambda costs is crucial for organizations that aim to extract the most value from their serverless architectures.
-In this comprehensive guide, we delve into 9 proven strategies to optimize AWS Lambda cost, enabling you to fully harness the power of serverless computing while keeping expenses under control.
+Efficiently managing AWS Lambda costs is crucial for organizations that want to get the most value from their serverless architectures, for all AWS Lambda use cases.
+In this comprehensive guide, we analyze 9 proven strategies to optimize AWS Lambda cost, enabling you to fully enjoy the power of serverless computing while keeping AWS costs under control.

 Choosing the appropriate memory size for your Lambda functions is key to striking a balance between performance and cost.
 Keep in mind that AWS Lambda pricing is based on both memory and execution time.
 Carefully analyze your function's requirements and allocate memory accordingly to prevent over-provisioning or performance issues.
 Here are some tips to help you with memory configuration: